jonykalavera/kafkaescli/CONTRIBUTING.md

 python_version = '3.10+' (could work with others. haven't tested)
 # Use pythonesque features (list or dict comprehensions, generators) when possible and relevant.
 # Use **type annotations**.
-f'use f-strings to format strings, kafkescli use Python {python_version}'
+f'use f-strings to format strings, kafkaescli use Python {python_version}'
 ```

 ### Code formatting